malmgrenola/square-circles/README.md

 The project was deployed to Heroku using the following steps...

 1. [Sign up](https://signup.heroku.com/) or [sign in](https://id.heroku.com/login) at Heroku.
-2. From your page, create new App with framework python.
+2. From your page, create a new App with framework python.
-3. Add on Heroku PostgrSQL Resource with the steps in [Database](#database) section.
+3. Add on Heroku PostgreSQL Resource with the steps in [Database](#database) section.
 4. Add static hosting with the steps in the [Static files](#static-files) section.
-5. On Settings tab add all config vars from [.env.example](/.env.example), do not add variables in the `Development` section.
+5. On the Settings tab add all config vars from [.env.example](/.env.example), do not add variables in the `Development` section.
 6. Connect Heroku to your github repo and do a manual deploy.
 7. When deployment is done, navigate to the site url to test.